hgranlund/tsi-gpgpu/src/kNN/README.md

 #### Results

-Referring to the previous result graph, we are going to break down

 ![serial-k-d-tree-breakdown](./images/serial-k-d-tree-breakdown.png)

 As expected, almost all the time is spent building the tree.
 Querying for the closest neighbor in the largest tree took less than 0.0015 ms, but 9 seconds is a long time to wait for the tree to build.